Groups with infinitely many ends acting analytically on the circle: Acknowledgements

-\begin{proof} If the stabilizer $\stab{G}{x_0}$ is trivial, clearly $c_{E}$ is always $1$, no matter what $E$ is.
+\begin{proof} Recall that, under our assumption of real-analytic regularity, the stabilizer of $x_0$ is either trivial or infinite cyclic (Theorem \ref{t:hector}).
+If the stabilizer $\stab{G}{x_0}$ is trivial, clearly $c_{E}$ is always $1$, no matter what $E$ is.
 Hence, we can suppose that the stabilizer $\stab{G}{x_0}$ is infinite cyclic and generated by some element $\fhi\in G$.
 Here we distinguish two cases, depending on whether $\fhi$ is \emph{undistorted} in $G$ or not.
-Recall that an element $\fhi$ of a f.g. group $G$ is undistorted if the number of powers of $\fhi$ in the ball of radius $n$ grows exactly linearly in $n$.

-If $\fhi$ is undistorted, then the quantity $c_{E(n)}$ grows at most linearly in terms of the outer radius $\rho(E(n))$.
-Otherwise, if $\fhi$ is distorted, as a consequence of the normal form for amalgamated products (or looking at the action on the Bass-Serre tree), we observe that $\fhi$ is conjugated to an element in one of the two factors and it is actually distorted in the conjugated factor with respect to the restricted metric.
-Without loss of generality, we can suppose in this case that $\fhi\in G_1$.
-Indeed, only a factor acting minimally can contain distorted elements, since virtually free groups do not have distorted elements.
-Let us show that in this case $c_{E(n)}$ is bounded in $n$.
+If $\fhi$ is undistorted, then the quantity $c_{\psi E(n)\psi^{-1}}$ grows at most linearly in terms of the outer radius $\rho(\psi E(n)\psi^{-1})$.
+If $\fhi$ is distorted, as in the proof of Lemma~\ref{l:cEdistorted}, we assume $\fhi = g^{-1}\fhi_1 g$, for some $\fhi_1\in G_1$ and $g\in G$.
+Let us show that in this case $c_{\psi E(n)\psi^{-1}}$ is linearly bounded in terms of the outer radius.